derivexyz/v1-core/docs/contracts/liquiditypool.md

 #### Parameters:

-- `beneficiary`: will receive the LiquidityTokens after the deposit is processed
+- `beneficiary`: will receive the LiquidityToken after the deposit is processed

 - `amountQuote`: is the amount of sUSD the LP is depositing

-### Function `initiateWithdraw(address beneficiary, uint256 amountLiquidityTokens) external`
+### Function `initiateWithdraw(address beneficiary, uint256 amountLiquidityToken) external`

-LP will send LiquidityTokens into the contract to be burnt instantly, signalling they wish to remove
+LP instantly burns LiquidityToken, signalling they wish to withdraw

-        their share of the pool represented by the tokens being burnt.
+        their share of the pool in exchange for quote, to be processed instantly (if no live boards)

+        or after the delay period passes (including CBs).

+        This action is not reversible.

 #### Parameters:

-- `beneficiary`: will receive the LiquidityTokens after the deposit is processed
+- `beneficiary`: will receive sUSD after the withdrawal is processed

-- `is`: the amount of sUSD the LP is depositing
+- `is`: the amount of LiquidityToken the LP is withdrawing

 ### Function `processDepositQueue(uint256 limit) external`

 #### Parameters:

-- `limit`: how many to process in a single transaction to avoid gas limit soft-locks
+- `limit`: number of deposit tickets to process in a single transaction to avoid gas limit soft-locks

 ### Function `processWithdrawalQueue(uint256 limit) external`

 #### Parameters:

-- `limit`: how many to process in a single transaction to avoid gas limit soft-locks
+- `limit`: number of withdrawal tickets to process in a single transaction to avoid gas limit soft-locks

 ### Function `_canProcess(uint256 initiatedTime, uint256 minimumDelay, bool isStale, uint256 entryId) → bool internal`

+Checks if deposit/withdrawal ticket can be processed

 ### Function `_getTotalBurnableTokens() → uint256 tokensBurnable, uint256 tokenPriceWithFee, bool stale internal`